LuxxxLucy/web-tufte-typst/lib/web-tufte-typst.typ

 }

 // Figure function - handles both PDF and HTML
-// Note: For PDF, we need to use a different name to avoid recursion
+// Note: Uses a different name (tufte-figure) to avoid recursion with Typst's built-in figure()
 // Users should use #tufte-figure() in their documents
 #let tufte-figure(path, caption: none, caption-as-marginnote: false) = {
   context {